Download PDF

 - FDI Inflow:

-Comoros’s economic freedom score is 50.4, making its economy the 143rd freest in the 2022 Index.
-Comoros is ranked 33rd among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Comoros’s economic freedom score is 53.5, making its economy the 128th freest in the 2023 Index.
+Its score is 3.1 points higher than last year.
+Comoros is ranked 40th out of 46 countries in the Sub-Saharan Africa region, and its overall score is lower than the world average.

 Background

-The three-island Union of the Comoros has experienced more than 20 attempted coups since gaining independence in 1975; the most recent such attempt was in 2013.
+Since independence from France in 1975, the three-island Union of the Comoros has experienced several attempted coups.
 The two smaller islands seceded in 1997 but returned in 2001.
-In 2018, former coup leader turned President Azali Assoumani cracked down on the opposition and won a referendum that centralized executive power.
-He was reelected in 2019 in an election that was discredited by international observers.
-As a former colony, Comoros prioritizes its aid and trade relations with France, and the French Treasury guarantees the Comoran franc.
+In 2018, President Azali Assoumani cracked down on the opposition and won a referendum that centralized executive power.
+He was reelected in 2019 in an election discredited by international observers.
+Comoros prioritizes its aid and trade relations with France, and the French Treasury guarantees the Comoran franc.
 Comoros is a leading producer of ylang-ylang perfume essence, cloves, and vanilla.
-In 2018, it became a full member of the Southern African Development Community.
+It became a full member of the Southern African Development Community in 2018.

 Rule of Law